 How to Draft a Sheath Dress

-It's so simple to draft!
+And it's very simple to draft!

 high waisted sheath dress